 A substantial portion of our clinical trial manufacturing to date has been completed at Patheon Inc. in Toronto, Canada.
-Because the DEA requires that sufentanil be manufactured in the United States if our product candidates are marketed in the United States, we are in the process of transferring our manufacturing capability from Patheon in Toronto, Canada to Patheon's production facility in Cincinnati, Ohio.
-There can be no assurance that there will be a successful transfer of the manufacturing capability to the Cincinnati facility, including the successful qualification of the NanoTab manufacturing equipment and the qualification of the new manufacturing facility.
+Because the DEA requires that sufentanil be manufactured in the United States if our product candidates are marketed in the United States, we transferred our manufacturing capability, in the third quarter of 2011 from Patheon in Toronto, Canada to Patheon's production facility in Cincinnati, Ohio.
+There can be no assurance that the technology transfer process will be completed in a timely manner which could result in a delay in submitted an NDA.

 In addition, we do not yet have a commercial supply contract in place.
-If we cannot establish a supply contract on commercially reasonable terms, or if facility modifications, equipment manufacture or modification do not meet expected deadlines, we may not be able to successfully commercialize our product candidates.
+If we cannot establish a supply contract on commercially reasonable terms, or if equipment manufacture or modifications do not meet expected deadlines, the timing for NDA submission may be delayed.